ruarq/precision/readme.md

 		std::vector<int> v;

-		// this loop should contain everything which you want to benchmark while (ctx.running())
+		// this loop should contain everything which you want to benchmark
+		// it will run until enough samples are obtained while (ctx.running())
 		{
 			// in this case let's test how fast it is to insert a element into a std::vector